Do you often wonder how common are cataracts among the elderly?

 - Removal of the cataract – The next step is to remove the tissues, break up and remove the cataract.
 In traditional surgery, surgeons insert a mechanical instrument into the eye and use ultrasound energy to initiate the breakup of the hard cataract into pieces that are small enough to remove.
 In laser surgery, the softening of the lens by the laser enables your ophthalmologist to remove the cataract more gently and significantly with less ultrasound energy as compared to traditional manual cataract surgeries.
-This gentle, low energy approach can make the visual recovery more rapid.
+This gentle, low-energy approach can make the visual recovery more rapid.

 - Replacement of the lens – For both traditional and laser-assisted surgery, the precision of these steps sets the stage for accurate positioning of the replacement lens.
-It is critical to achieve the accurate positioning of the replacement lens for the desired visual outcome.
+It is critical to achieving the accurate positioning of the replacement lens for the desired visual outcome.

 Depending on your preoperative vision and desire to reduce the dependency on glasses.
-The ophthalmologist may recommend a treatment plan that could include a specific lens implant type which needs an additional incision in the cornea.
+The ophthalmologist may recommend a treatment plan that could include a specific lens implant type that needs an additional incision in the cornea.

 In traditional surgeries, these incisions are made with a handheld blade.
 With laser-assisted surgery, your ophthalmologist will create these incisions exactly as intended with laser precision.

-- Highly customized precision with advanced 3D images.
+- Highly customized precision with advanced 3D images

-- A treatment with little or no discomfort.
+- A treatment with little or no discomfort

 - More precise treatment